 Best if you have a slow growing business and want to pay low interest rates: Grants

-There are some grants available for people wanting to set up their own business.
-Some grants mean you do not have to pay any funds back; others may have a lower rate of interest than traditional lending at banks.
+There are a number of grants available for setting-up your own business that either do not require you to pay any funds back, or have a lower rate of interest than traditional lending at banks.

 Best if you don't mind sharing your business: Investment Finance

-Start Up Loans are part of a Government scheme to help young people thinking about getting into business.
-There is a £100 million fund available to help support a new generation of budding entrepreneurs.
-Help could include low cost unsecured loans and quality business mentoring.
-There is information on how to apply here.
+Start Up Loans are part of a Government scheme to help young people thinking about getting into business and to support a new generation of budding entrepreneurs!

 You can borrow from £500 to £25,000 with a fixed interest rate and get quality business mentoring to help kick-start your business.

 You can get more information on the Start-Up Loans website!